dcdpr/did-btcr2/chapters/Index.md

 members of the cohort is a trustable Beacon Signal on the bitcoin blockchain announcing updates approved by all members of the cohort.

-When defining a ::Beacon Cohort::, the ::Beacon Aggregator:: may define the conditions for the cohort, including but not limited to:
+When defining a ::Beacon Cohort::, the ::Beacon Aggregator:: defines the conditions for the cohort, including but not limited to:

 * Automatic publication to ::CAS:: (::Map Beacon:: only).